stormont/vg-core-mapquestjson/README.md

 JSON objects are built by class constructors in a simple, easy-to-read and easy-to-extend format.
 Actual JSON parsing to build the objects is performed by the JsonParser class of vg-java-jsonparser.

 It leverages the open-source vg-java-jsonparser Java library available here: https://bitbucket.org/stormont/vg-java-jsonparser

+It is used in live production for the Android Weather Route app: https://play.google.com/store/apps/details?id=com.voyagegames.weatherroute